Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/EntryApi.md

 <a name="nextentrybyid"></a>
 # **NextEntryById**
 > AnchoredEntryResponse NextEntryById (string context, string chainId, string entryId, DateTime? currentAnchorTime = null)

 Get the entry after the supplied entry Id (the next) in the provided chain

+Get the entry after the supplied entry Id (the next) in the provided chain